jbeard4/SCION/README.md

 # Project Status and Supported Environments

-SCION has been thoroughly tested in recent versions of Chromium, Firefox, and Opera on Ubuntu 10.04.
-It has *not* been thoroughly tested with older browsers, or on Internet Explorer or Safari.
-SCION has also been thoroughly tested under multiple shell environments, including Node and Rhino, as well as the shell environments included with v8, spidermonkey and jsc.
+SCION has been thoroughly tested in recent versions of Chromium, Firefox, and Opera on Ubuntu 10.04, as well as Internet Explorer 9 and recent Firefox, Chrome, Opera, and Safari on Windows 7 x64.
+SCION has also been thoroughly tested under multiple shell environments, including Node and Rhino, as well as the default shell environments included with v8, spidermonkey and jsc.

 # License